 For some students, federal aid (including federal student loans) isn’t enough to cover the full cost of attendance.
 If that’s the case, it may be time to look into some additional sources of funding.

-Additional Funding Options
+5. Additional Funding Options

-Some families are able to fill the gap in tuition costs with money they’ve saved up.
-Some parents may take out loans in their own name(s) to help their children pay for college as well.
+Some families are able to fill the gap between tuition costs and student aid with savings.
+Parents may take out loans in their own name to help children pay for college as well.

-Unlike most federal student loans, the private student loan application process generally requires a credit check.
-Some students may find they need a co-signer, which is someone who would be held responsible for the loan in the event the primary borrower fails to make payments.
+Unlike most federal student loans, the private student loan application process generally requires a credit check*.
+Some students may find they need a cosigner, which is someone who would be held responsible for the loan in the event the primary borrower fails to make payments.

-1Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.
+Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.

-External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.